robertfmurdock/team-solar-system/Proposal.md

 needed to fill the void.
 Teams are not created in order to fulfill a project and do not disband when a project ends.
 The principal benefit of this process is team stability.

-A Team Can Have More Than One Project
+Smart, Multi-Project Teams
 -------------------------------------

-As the title implies, this is the practice of allowing one team to work on more than one project.
+This is the practice of allowing a team to work on more than one project, and manage how the work is distributed among its members.
 This has a number of benefits, including:

  - Giving team members more opportunities to work on different kinds of projects
  - Smaller projects benefit from access to the experience of more team members